 These webpages often have the instrumentation done for core SaaS web app needs.
 You just need to capture Teams-specific events and handle them for Teams-specific instrumentation in your code.
 It's handy for your analytics needs that tabs are “Teams-aware” webpages.

 tid).
-In Microsoft 365 or Azure AD, a tenant is representative of an organization, that is, the user’s company.
+In Microsoft 365 or Microsoft Entra ID, a tenant is representative of an organization, that is, the user’s company.
 The Microsoft 365 tenant ID is useful to find out and log which Microsoft 365 tenant the user belongs to.
 Once you know the tenant ID, you can find out the tenant domain for the organization, which often reveals the organization’s name, using this Graph API.
 Ensure to invoke this API in your Microsoft 365 Developer tenant since you’ll be able to consent to the required tenant administrator permission it needs.

 - License type assigned to the user and the SKU for the current user’s tenant.
 Possible values are F1, E1, E3, and E5 enterprise plans for (